dhis2-sre/im-doc/api/README.md

 ### List instances

-A list of instance can be retrieved using the `list.sh` script.
+A list of instances can be retrieved using the `list.sh` script.

 ```sh
 ./list.sh